weiaicunzai/Pratice-on-book-Introduction-to-the-Design-and-Analysis-of-Algorithm/README.md

 # Pratice on book [Introduction to the Design and Analysis of Algorithm](https://www.amazon.com/Introduction-Design-Analysis-Algorithms-Levitin/dp/027376411X)

-This is the practice of book **Introduction to the Design and Analysis of Algorithm** when I reading it, all the examples of the book are written in C++.
+This is the practice of book **Introduction to the Design and Analysis of Algorithm** when I reading it, all the examples in the book are written in C++.